dongyx/ptxt/README.md

-ptxt: Fast Text-to-PDF Converter
+PTXT: Fast Text-to-PDF Converter
 ================================

-The *ptxt* utility is a text-to-PDF converter aiming to:
+PTXT is a text-to-PDF converter aiming to:

 - fast
 - low memory consumption